XRPLF/xrpl-dev-portal/content/rippled-api-methods/subscribe.md

 <!-- MULTICODE_BLOCK_END -->

-The response follows the [standard format](#response-formatting).
+The response follows the [standard format][].
 The fields contained in the response vary depending on what subscriptions were included in the request.

 * `accounts` and `accounts_proposed` - No fields returned
 * *Stream: server* - Information about the server status, such as `load_base` (the current load level of the server), `random` (a randomly-generated value), and others, subject to change.